College Admissions Planning

 - Why admissions committees have re-evaluated the term “well-rounded”

-Join us as we provide an admissions overview of some of the largest state university systems in the country, including University of California, University of Texas and University of New York, and how both instate and out of state families can best prepare for success in the process.
-In this webinar you will learn:
+Last year, UCLA received nearly 150,000 applications, making it the most applied-to four-year university in the nation.
+Join us as we provide an overview of admissions at the University of California and how both in-state and out-of-state families can best prepare for success in an exceptionally competitive process.
+In this webinar you and your child will learn:

-- An overview of the application system that state schools use
+- An overview of the unique application system used by the University of California

-- What the most important part of the application actually is
+- What the most important part of the UC application actually is

-- How applications are evaluated by admissions officers
+- How applications are specifically evaluated by UC admissions officers